FoA-game/FonBay/EP1/stories.md

 Hey Ilan,

 Mission's a bust.
 If no other backups, looks like this is my 4th consciousness reset.
-Been thinking... the real Shuwang probably died six years ago, and now I'm just a copy of his memories and thoughts, carried by electronic components talking to you.
+Been thinking... the real Shuwang probably died six years ago, and what is talking to you now might just be an electronic component that inherited his memories and thoughts.

 Tragedies are everywhere.
-Some folks are trying to forget, messing with their memories, only to get lost in their own imagination and lies; others go too far in chasing change, tweaking their personalities until they turn into insane creatures; and then there are those splitting their consciousness into pieces, hoping to experience more, only to find they can't ever piece themselves back together again.
-As you said, it's "Cynatos" - Lucien Leitner, the great philosopher from the golden age, predicted it all.
-Getting the "root permission" of our own consciousness only leads to emptiness and destruction.
+Some folks rewrite their memories, only to lose themselves in a world of lies and illusions; some modify their personalities, only to become complete monsters; and even those who split their consciousness into fragments, each growing wildly on its own, never to be back together again.
+Humanity has walked too far down this road, and the prophecy of “Cynatos” is coming true.
+The philosopher Lucien Leitner from the golden age warned us long ago: the so-called "Root Access" to consciousness can only lead to emptiness and destruction.
+And now, it seems he was absolutely right.

-These idiots are pushing humanity to the brink, and now I get it: Restoring order is way beyond just a few of us.
-You've heard, right?
-Upper Nuovartica's planning to set up a new hydroelectric plant and computing center - that's our chance.
-Once they've got enough power and computing resources, Fon Bay's gonna be connected to the global network.
-This place has gone too far, and no superintelligence is gonna ignore this kind of circus.
+We have to put an end to this.
+We need to rebuild order, whatever it takes.
+If that means taking down MedTech and Mirai Fon, then so be it.
+Fon Bay has to connect to the global network and fall under Upper Nuovartica’s control.
+That’s the only way to keep our research within safe limits.
+And you know, I’ve been thinking—maybe it’s time to figure out how to wake up "The One" and bring some kind of balance to this mess of a world.

 ## FB E - Metal Disco